yeastrc/proxl-web-app/docs/using/image-bar.rst

 Disordered regions and secondary structure require a separate, optional web application be installed by the site administrator that we have called PAWS, or Protein Annotation Web Services.
 Requests for these types of sequence annotations make a request to the PAWS service for information about the respective sequence.
-If available, that information is sent by PAWS to ProXL and that information is shown.
-If not available, PAWS will initiate the running of DISOPRED3 or PSIPRED3 on the sequence, store the results in a database (for future use), and respond to ProXL with the data.
+If available, that information is sent by PAWS to proxl and that information is shown.
+If not available, PAWS will initiate the running of DISOPRED3 or PSIPRED3 on the sequence, store the results in a database (for future use), and respond to proxl with the data.

-As a consequence, if the sequence annotations for the requested sequence has not yet been run, there may be a delay before the data are shown in ProXL.
+As a consequence, if the sequence annotations for the requested sequence has not yet been run, there may be a delay before the data are shown in proxl.
 The user as the option of waiting for the data to be returned, or canceling and performing other actions.
 (Note: if canceled, the data are still processed and will be available on a subsequent request.)